 Children start their reading journey by learning phonics - the sounds that letters make.
 Phonics is the first and most important strategy children will use to read and write words.
-We teach phonics daily through an ALS approach, where children are taught the mantra "Look at the letters, make the sounds, blend the sounds together."

-ALS is a systematic synthetic approach to teaching phonics based on letters and sounds.
+We follow a systematic synthetic approach to teaching phonics based on letters and sounds.
 Children are taught to read using the sounds that letters make as soon as they start school in Reception.
 All of the texts that children read independently in EYFS and KS1 are explicitly matched to the sounds they have learnt that week.

 Phonics is split into phases and is taught in the following year groups as well as to children who are new to English: